 Cosmetic surgery bruising: why it happens

-Post operative bruising and swelling are a common and perfectly natural response to a cosmetic surgery procedure.
+Post operative bruising and swelling are a common, perfectly natural and not a cause for concern after a a cosmetic surgery procedure.
 As your muscles and tissues need to heal from the trauma of surgery, some degree of bruising is expected.

 Bruising, especially when it is in a highly visible place such as the face, can look alarming but it is not severe and in the majority of cases does not indicate a severe problem.